Dictionary / Arabic - Turkish Terminology

 TAQWÂ – تقوى

-As a Sharî’ah term: taqwâ is used to express two meanings:
+As a Sharî’ah term taqwâ is used to express two meanings:

-The first is the general meaning, which is protecting one’s own from things that are harmful to his âkhirah.
+The first is the general meaning, which is protecting one’s self from things harmful to his âkhirah.
 The minimum degree of it is to avoid shirk, and the highest degree of it is to prevent the heart from any attachment other than Allah (‘Azza wa jalla) and to enter the protection of Allah.
 This is the real taqwâ mentioned in âyah (3:102) اتَّقُوا اللّٰهَ حَقَّ تُقَاتِه۪

-“Irâdah, mind, feeling and the Rabbânî subtle faculties, which constitute the four elements of the conscience and four faculties of the rûh, each has an ultimate aim.
-The ultimate aim of the irâdah is ‘ibâdah of Allah; that of the mind is ma’rifatullah; that of the feelings is the love of Allah; and that of the subtle faculties is the vision of Allah1 .
-The perfect ‘ibâdah known as taqwâ comprises the four.
-The Sharî'ah both cultivates these, and corrects them, and takes them towards their ultimate aims.”
-The Damascus Sermon ( 117 )
+Irâdah, mind, feelings and Rabbânî subtle faculties, which are the four elements of the conscience (Vijdân1) and the four faculties of the rûh, each have an ultimate aim.
+The ultimate aim of the irâdah is ‘ibâdah to Allah; the ultimate aim of mind is ma’rifatullah; the ultimate aim of feelings is the love of Allah; the ultimate aim of subtle faculties is mushâhadatullah2 .
+The perfect ‘ibâdah that is called taqwâ comprises the four of them.
+Sharî'ah both cultivates and corrects them and directs them towards their ultimate aims.

-“Concerning لَعَلَّكُمْ تَتَّقُونَ2
+“Concerning لَعَلَّكُمْ تَتَّقُونَ3

 "لَعَلَّ" signifies hope, and when it precedes something desirable it is used to increase eagerness, and when it precedes something repugnant, its function is to put [the listener] on his guard.
 Here, the hope cannot refer literally to the Speaker [that is, to Allah], so it is either metaphorical or refers either to the addressee or to observers or listeners.